PradKalkar/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

 - So the steps to generate the samples are:
   1. Pick a positive context
   2. Pick a k negative contexts from the dictionary.
 - k is recommended to be from 5 to 20 in small datasets.
-For larger ones - 2 to 5.
+For larger ones - k is recommended to be from 2 to 5.
 - We will have a ratio of k negative examples to 1 positive ones in the data we are collecting.
 - Now let's define the model that will learn this supervised learning problem:
   - Lets say that the context word are `c` and the word are `t` and `y` is the target.